 - Medication Management;

 - Enhanced Nurse Monitoring;

-Telephone the local CIT to discuss the clinical details of the patient, and fax the referral to the appropriate number outlined in the table above.
+Telephone the local CIT to discuss the clinical details of the patient, and email/fax the referral to the appropriate number outlined in the table above.

-Please note that you must await confirmation of acceptance of referral by CIT.
+Please note that you must await confirmation of acceptance of the referral by CIT.

-In you have any service difficulties contact the CIT/OPAT Management Control Centre at 01 427 6000 which provide a national co-ordination role for these services.
+In the event of you experiencing any service difficulties please call the CIT/OPAT Management Control Centre at 01 4276000 which provides a national co-ordination role for these services.